iVuDang/iVuDang/README.md

 - :earth_asia: Travel... exploring, adventures,
 - :books:
 - :hammer_and_wrench: I like to design and build media and software assets.

-I'm looking to improve my software engineering and media production stack.
+- :movie_camera: I'm looking to improve my software engineering and media production stack.

 - - - -